-The Combined Authority has historically offered capital loans to local companies, and other Local Authorities, via recycled growth funds on the advice of the Business Board, where the projects are considered to achieve value for money and fit with the strategic direction set out in the Local Industrial Strategy.

-As the majority of Recycled Growth Funds was awarded prior to March 2023, the Combined Authority is establishing a £20m Strategic Growth Fund.
-The criteria, and blend of grant, equity, and loans, will be established by the Combined Authority Board in 2024/25 and the funds allocated in-line with the recently approved Single Assurance Framework.
+The Combined Authority has historically offeredoffers capital loans to local companies, and other Local Authorities, via recycled growth funds on the advice of the Business Board, where the projects are considered to achieve value for money and fit with the strategic direction set out in the Local Industrial Strategy.
+As the majority of Recycled Growth Funds was awarded prior to March 2023,2022 the Combined Authority is establishing a £20m Strategic Growth Fund.
+The criteria, and blendextent of grant, equity, and new loans, that will be established by the Combined Authority Boardavailable in 2024/25 and the funds allocated in-line with the recently approved Single Assurance Framework2023-24 is likely to be quite small.